perriera/CoureraBitcoin/README.md

 		tx.addSignature(sig, 0);
 		tx.finalize();

-After we refactored and applied our interfaces, the test cases are transformed to this:
+After we refactored and applied our interfaces, the test cases are transformed into this:

 		CoinCreatorInterface  Scrooge = new  CoinCreator(keyGen);
 		CoinOwnerInterface  Alice = new  CoinOwner(keyGen);